 Best Monitoring Tools for Servers

 While there are many types of server management software, each one focuses on a different area of monitoring.
-In this section, we’ll discuss 10 of the best server monitoring tools and their standout features.
+In this section, we’ll discuss some of the best server monitoring tools and their standout features.

 1. Sematext Monitoring

 Sematext is a server monitoring solution that gives you everything you need in one place.
 Whether you have servers, applications, stacks in multi-cloud environments, or all of the above, sematext can monitor them.